Archimedean Survival Processes: Liouville process

 \section{Liouville process}

 We generalise ASPs to a family of stochastic processes that we call \textit{Liouville processes}.
-A Liouville process is a Markov process whose finite-dimensional distributions are multivariate Liouville.
+A Liouville process is a Markov process whose increments have multivariate Liouville distributions.
 Liouville processes display a broader range of dynamics than ASPs.
 The one-dimensional marginal processes of a Liouville process are in general not identical.
 This generalisation comes at the expense of losing the direct connection to Archimedean copulas.
+However, in the language of \citet{MN2010}, the terminal value of a Liouville process has a \emph{Liouville copula}; that is, the survival copula of the terminal value is the survival copula of a multivariate Liouville distribution.

+We provide the transition law, moments and an independent gamma bridge representation of a Liouville process.
+Proofs are omitted since they are similar to the proofs in Section \ref{sec:ASP}.